 - Surface areas of opportunity within the DAM system

-PRO TIP: You may have multiple goals depending on how long it’s been since your site implementation or last audit, so it’s good to document what you’re working toward and reflect back on it throughout the process.
+Pro tip: You may have multiple goals depending on how long it’s been since your site implementation or last audit, so it’s good to document what you’re working toward and reflect back on it throughout the process.

 Where to start

 - When was the last time each user logged in?
 Even with unlimited users, it’s still good to scrub your user list to keep your data clean and your system up-to-date, especially if you’re not using single sign-on (SSO).
-Users who have left the company and remember their login credentials will still have access to your system, so make sure to remove those users immediately.
+Users who have left the company and remember their login credentials will still have access to your site, so make sure to remove those users immediately.